Miss Earth 2010: Major awards

-Minor/Sponsor awards

 Talent competition

 The talent competition took place in Ho Chi Minh City on 9 November 2010.
 Nicole Faria from India won the Miss Earth Talent 2010 after beating 17 other finalists.
 The event raised VND100 million, which was donated to the Ho Chi Minh City Red Cross, to support flood victims in the central region.

 Note: At that night, Miss Vietnam won a sponsor award which is Miss Vietnam Airlines while Miss India won Miss Diamond Place.

 Best in National Costume

 The National Costume competition took place at the Sea-Links Resort in Phan Thiết on 13 November 2010.
 Marina Kishira, from Japan, won the Best in National Costume at Miss Earth 2010 after beating other contestants.

 Note: At that night, Miss Japan also won a sponsor award which is Miss Earth Sea-Links City Resort.

 Miss Aodai

 The Miss Aodai was held on 17 November 2010 in Nha Trang, Khanh Hoa.

 Note: At that night, Miss Serbia also won a sponsor award which is Miss Saigon Elegance.